 Volvo's reputation is built on safety, something it takes very seriously.
 The brand is aiming to eliminate serious injuries and fatalities in its cars as of 2020, while its impressive track record includes zero deaths since 2004 in its XC90 SUV.
 The XC40 follows the trend with a strong crash rating and an impressive list of active safety and driver assistance features.

-The XC40 was the first Volvo to use the brand's latest CMP mechanical platform and so was something of an unknown quantity; however, since its introduction, the smallest Volvo SUV has proven itself as a reliable family car.
+The XC40 was the first Volvo to use the brand's latest mechanical platform and so was something of an unknown quantity; however, since its introduction, the smallest Volvo SUV has proven itself as a reliable family car.